IsaacGutierrez/edx-seecx/README.md

 ### Thanks

-To all the teacher on the TUM for providing this compact but great course.
+To all the teacher for providing this compact but great course.

 ### Links